Scoundrels (novel)

-Scoundrels is a series of comic adventure novels first published in 2017, by Major Victor Cornwall and Major Arthur St John Trevelyan (the pseudonyms of the authors Duncan Crowe and James Peak, who also feature as the book's unwilling editors).
-Print copies are published by Black Door Press Ltd, of Fitzrovia, London, and distributed by Turnaround Ltd, of Wood Green, London.
+Scoundrels is a series of comic adventure novels first published in 2017 by Major Victor Cornwall and Major Arthur St. John Trevelyan (the pseudonyms of the authors Duncan Crowe and James Peak, who also feature as the book's unwilling editors).
+Print copies are published by Black Door Press Ltd., Fitzrovia, London, and distributed by Turnaround Ltd., Wood Green, London.
 Ebooks are published by Farrago Books, an imprint of Prelude Books, Richmond, London.

 Scoundrels Volume One

-Scoundrels Volume One was formally distributed to UK bookshops on 29 June 2017, quickly selling out the first edition.
-A second edition, with minor textual changes, was printed in July 2017.
-A second printing of the second edition was made available in December 2017 and a third printing of the second edition in February 2018.
-A third edition, with further minor textual changes, was distributed in November 2018.
+Scoundrels Volume One was distributed to UK bookshops on 29 June 2017.
+A second edition with minor textual changes was printed in July 2017.
+A second printing of the second edition was made available in December 2017, and a third printing of the second edition in February 2018.
+A third edition with further minor textual changes was distributed in November 2018.

 Background

-Revolving around the infamous gentlemen's club of Piccadilly, Scoundrels is the memoirs of the disreputable, antagonistic, and unreconstructed Majors Victor Cornwall and St. John Trevelyan.
-The book relies on a complex conceit: that both Cornwall and Trevelyan were unhappy at the prospect of the other beginning work on an autobiography for fear of their reputation being sullied.
-As their lives had been so horribly intertwined since their schooldays, the Majors eventually agreed to write a chapter each, in turn, of a joint autobiography.
-Scoundrels is epistolary - structured as a series of letters between the Majors, within which are chapters from their shared history.
-These letters contain a great number of astonishing adventures including panda hunting with the last Chinese Emperor, the storming of the Nazi Castle Kung Hammer, and the heist of a Picasso painting.
+Revolving around the infamous gentlemen's club of Piccadilly, Scoundrels is the memoirs of the disreputable, antagonistic and unreconstructed Majors, Victor Cornwall and St. John Trevelyan.
+The book relies on a complex conceit: that both Cornwall and Trevelyan are unhappy at the prospect of the other beginning work on an autobiography – for fear of their reputation being sullied.
+As their lives have been so horribly intertwined since their early schooldays, the Majors come to an uneasy agreement: to write a chapter each, in turn, of a joint autobiography.
+The entire novel is therefore epistolary - structured as a series of letters between the Majors, within which are chapters from their shared history.
+These letters contain a great number of astonishing adventures including panda hunting with the last Chinese Emperor, the storming of the Nazi Castle Klunghammer, and the heist of the Picasso painting, Big Lady On A Table.

-Scoundrels Volume One aka, 'Scoundrels' covers 1931–1951.
+Scoundrels Volume One, aka Scoundrels, covers the period 1931–1951.